 The Electronic Chart Display and Information System (ECDIS) is a development in the navigational chart system used in naval vessels and ships.
-With the use of the electronic chart system, it has become easier for a ship’s navigating crew to pinpoint locations, and attaining directions are easier than before.
+With the use of the electronic chart system, it has become easier for a ship’s navigating crew to pinpoint locations and attain directions.

 ECDIS complies with IMO Regulation V/19 & V/27 of SOLAS convention as amended, by displaying selected information from a System Electronic Navigational Chart (SENC).
 ECDIS equipment complying with SOLAS requirements can be used as an alternative to paper charts.
 Besides enhancing navigational safety, ECDIS greatly eases the navigator’s workload with its automatic capabilities such as route planning, route monitoring, automatic ETA computation and ENC updating.
 In addition, ECDIS provides many other sophisticated navigation and safety features, including continuous data recording for later analysis.

 The ECDIS utilises the feature of the Global Positioning System (GPS) to successfully pinpoint the navigational points.
-Because the GPS is a highly reliable system, the utility and the reliability of the ECDIS as an electronic chart system can never be doubted.
-It also has to be noted that the ECDIS adheres to the stipulations set by the International Maritime Organisation.
-This factor also adds to the trustworthiness of the electronic chart system.
-It is basically a navigational information system, interfaced with other navigational equipments such as the GPS, Gyro, RADAR, ARPA, Echo Sounder etc.
+It also has to be noted that the ECDIS adheres to the stipulations set by the International Maritime Organisation, and thus it adds to the trustworthiness of the electronic chart system.
+ECDIS is basically a navigational information system, interfaced with other navigational equipments such as the GPS, Gyro, RADAR, ARPA, Echo Sounder etc.

 ECDIS also incorporates and displays information contained in other nautical publications such as Tide Tables and Sailing Directions and incorporates additional maritime information such as radar information, weather, ice conditions and automatic vessel identification.